System of National Accounts: SNA data sources

 SNA statisticians can refer to all kinds of national and international documentation, including scientific or other academic literature and news stories.
 But they cannot collect data from just any source at will.
-Much of the detailed source data used to produce economic statistics is confidential or secret information (for privacy, military, official and business reasons).
+Much of the detailed source data used to produce economic statistics is confidential, classified or secret information (for privacy, military, official and business reasons).
+In the private sector, there are trade secrets and in the public sector there is classified information.
 Access and use rights for this information require special authorization.
 Normally only the anonymized aggregates derived from the detailed base data are accessible and published in the accounts (many more tables and accounts are produced by national accounts research staff which are not accessible to the general public, or which are not officially published).

-Normally there exists a national or federative legal framework for the collection and publication of all official statistical data (not just SNA data), which defines (1) the obligations to supply and collect data, (2) legitimate use of data, (3) protection of data, (4) privacy rights and (5) the release of data.
+Normally there exist national or federative legal frameworks for the collection and publication of all official statistical data (not just SNA data), which defines (1) the obligations to supply and collect data, (2) legitimate use of data, (3) protection of data, (4) privacy rights and (5) rules for the release of data.
 The NSO must specify "under whose authority" the information is collected, and "for what purpose".
 National accounts data can only be collected if it is really necessary to produce the national accounts.
 In this way, the response burden is kept within acceptable bounds for data suppliers, unnecessary costs are avoided, and there is less chance of response error, data sabotage or non-compliance with information requests (see, for example, the 1980 Paperwork Reduction Act of the United States).

-Important reasons why some types of information are traditionally not collected, is simply because there is resistance to supplying it, or a lack of trust.
+An important reason why some types of information are traditionally not collected, is simply because there is resistance to supplying it and a lack of trust.
 Sometimes the data is practically difficult to obtain.
-Ultimately SNA statistical research cannot be done successfully, if people do not cooperate with information requests.
+Ultimately SNA statistical research cannot be done successfully, if people do not or cannot cooperate with information requests.
 Different countries have different laws, but usually there are norms and rules for relevant data collection.
-A lot of thought goes into finding the best ways to approach individuals and organizations for information requests, so that the response rate is high, the response burden is low, response errors are low, and response quality is high.
+A lot of thought goes into finding the best ways to approach individuals and organizations with information requests, so that the response rate is high, the response burden is low, response errors and response bias are low, and response quality is high.

 From observables to estimates for SNA stock values and flow values

 The observables about the national economy which are the basis for SNA accounts concern the recorded activities of buying and selling; owning, paying and renting; lending and borrowing; disbursing, receiving, depositing and saving; leasing and hiring; financial gains and losses; insuring, charging, taxing and levying; and various other types of financial claims and counter-claims.
-These economic observables can be identified, allocated and grouped for accounting purposes using six criteria:
+These economic observables can be identified, allocated and grouped for accounting purposes using six general sorting criteria: